-We intend to use the net proceeds to us from this offering to purchase newly issued LLC Units from OneStream Software LLC at a purchase price per LLC Unit equal to the initial public offering price per share of Class A common stock in this offering, net of underwriting discounts and commissions.
-The aggregate number of LLC Units purchased by us will be equal to the number of shares of Class A common stock sold by us in this offering.
+We intend to use the net proceeds to us from this offering to purchase newly issued LLC Units from OneStream Software LLC, as further described in the section titled "Organizational Structure-Reorganization Transactions."
 We in turn intend to cause OneStream Software LLC to use the net proceeds to (1) pay the unpaid expenses of this offering and (2) for general corporate purposes, including working capital, operating expenses and capital expenditures.
 Additionally, we may cause OneStream Software LLC to use a portion of the net proceeds to acquire or invest in businesses, products, services or technologies.
 However, we do not have agreements or commitments for any material acquisitions or investments at this time.
 We have no present intent to use any of the net proceeds to make cash payments to the TRA Members pursuant to the TRA or to the Continuing Members upon a redemption of their LLC Units, though we may do so in the future (determined solely by the Disinterested Majority in the case of redemptions of LLC Units).